jiayuehua/blog/_posts/2018-06-05-libcpp-memory-resource.md

 resource (and the same buffer) multiple times.
 I think this feature is worth the extra 8 bytes of memory footprint.

+(EDIT: Ion Gaztañaga, the maintainer of Boost.Container, agrees with my analysis;
+although he's not sure which one of us has the right behavior.
+He points out that C++17 requires `mr.release()` to ["release all _allocated_ memory"](http://eel.is/c++draft/mem.res.monotonic.buffer.mem#1), and doesn't say anything about what to do with the _non_-allocated memory from the original buffer.
+If we read the standard's silence literally, as a requirement _not_ to reuse the original buffer, then Boost.Container's behavior is conforming and my implementation's behavior is non-conforming.)

 ## How my `synchronized_pool_resource` loses on data size